 As a result, CFDs enable you to open a position for just a fraction of the cost of traditional investing.
 This means that, while leverage can magnify your profits, it can also magnify your losses.
 This is because loss is calculated based on the full size of the position rather than the cost of opening that position and can far outweigh any initial deposit, so it is important to create a risk management strategy before you trade.

-Buying ETFs directly
+Buying shares of ETFs directly

 You can also typically purchase ETFs directly.
 A brokerage account allows investors to buy shares of ETFs just as they would buy shares of stocks.